thaixuandang/ronin-documentation/blog/zkevms-explored.md

 <img src={trilemma} width={600} title="Blockchain trilemma, source: vitalik.eth.limo" />
 <center>Blockchain trilemma, source: vitalik.eth.limo</center>

-## Scaling using rollups - layer 2
+<p>&nbsp;</p>

 Similar to how the Internet protocol is modelled as a multi-layer stack, a blockchain protocol can be divided into several layers.
-- Layer 0 (L0): consists of hardware devices, protocols, connections, and other components that form the foundation of a blockchain ecosystem, Layer 0 acts as the infrastructure lying underneath the blockchain.
+- **Layer 0 (L0):** consists of hardware devices, protocols, connections, and other components that form the foundation of a blockchain ecosystem, Layer 0 acts as the infrastructure lying underneath the blockchain.
-- Layer 1 (L1): carries out most of the tasks to maintain a blockchain network’s fundamental operations like consensus mechanisms, dispute resolution, programming languages, policies, etc. This layer represents the actual blockchain.
+- **Layer 1 (L1):** carries out most of the tasks to maintain a blockchain network’s fundamental operations like consensus mechanisms, dispute resolution, programming languages, policies, etc. This layer represents the actual blockchain.
-- Layer 2 (L2): is an extra layer sitting on top of layer-1.
+- **Layer 2 (L2):** is an extra layer sitting on top of layer-1.
 Layer 2 performs the majority of transactional validations and heavy computations that are meant to run on layer 1.
 Layer 2 relies on layer 1 for security, so it frequently exchanges data with layer 1.

+## Scaling using rollups - layer 2

 Scaling solutions refer to protocols that help solve the scalability problem of blockchain.
 A solution can be implemented on any layer of the blockchain, however, L0 and L1 are costly to modify as some changes might require a hard fork.
 Nowadays, the most widely adopted scaling solutions are implemented on L2 and many of them are rollups.

 Rollup is a class of L2 scaling solutions that bundles several off-chain transactions into one on-chain commitment, hence reducing the overall cost of the protocol as fewer computations are performed on L1.
 According to how rollups enforce Computational Integrity (CI), there are two main types of rollups:
-- **Optimistic rollup:** uses fraud proofs
-- **Zero-knowledge rollup (ZK rollup):** uses zero-knowledge proofs
+- In **optimistic rollups**, L2 sequencers submit batches of transactions to the mainnet without verifying their validity.
+Instead of immediate verification, optimistic rollups provide a challenge period, lasting up to approximately seven days, during which network participants can dispute the validity of any transaction.
+- **Zero-knowledge (ZK) rollups** use advanced cryptographic techniques known as zero-knowledge proofs to validate transactions.
+This method allows the execution of transactions on L2 to be verified on L1 without a challenge period, significantly improving the user experience for cross-chain transactions between L1 and L2 compared to optimistic rollups.

 <img src={layer2solutions} width={1280} title="Layer-2 solutions on Ethereum.
 Source: thirdweb.com" />
 <center>Layer-2 solutions on Ethereum.
 Source: thirdweb.com</center>

+<p>&nbsp;</p>

+In this article, we focus on ZK rollups (zkEVM).
+First, we explore the concept of zero-knowledge proof (ZKP).
+Then, we delve into how ZKP can improve the scalability of blockchain.
+Finally, we summarize and compare some existing implementations zkEVM, evaluating their designs and performance.

 ## What is zero-knowledge proof?

-First devised in 1985 by Goldwasser, Micali, and Rackoff, an interactive proof system (IP) is an interactive protocol that involves two parties: a prover and a verifier.
+Zero-knowledge proof is first devised in 1985 by Goldwasser, Micali, and Rackoff, as an interactive proof system (IP) is an interactive protocol that involves two parties: a prover and a verifier.
 These two parties will communicate back and forth multiple times for prover to convince verifier that a statement is true.
 Any interactive proof has the two following properties:
 - **Completeness:** If the statement is true, then an honest prover can convince the verifier with high probability.
 - **Soundness:** If the statement is false, then, for any prover, the verifier rejects the proof with high probability.